Young people in Wales have had to make big changes to their lives because of coronavirus.

 - These steps still apply during the coronavirus pandemic.

-- Emergency laws mean that you are currently entitled to 3 months notice before your landlord can apply to court to evict you.
+- Emergency laws mean that, in most cases, you are entitled to 6 months notice before your landlord can apply to court to evict you.

-- It is illegal for your landlord to make you leave without giving you 3 months notice or getting a court order.
+- It is illegal for your landlord to make you leave without giving you the right amount of notice or getting a court order.

 - It is also illegal for your landlord to lock you out of your home.